thetopgungoose/An-Open-Source-AI/README.md

 - `app.py` — CLI interface
 - `export_onnx.py` — ONNX export script

-## Next upgrades
+Here are some plans I have.

-- add a bigger custom dataset
+- adding a bigger custom dataset
-- use embeddings or a tiny transformer
+- using embeddings or a tiny transformer
-- build a local web UI
+- building a local web UI
 - add multilingual text support
 - integrate with Intel/AMD/NPU acceleration frameworks

 This is a practical starter for building your own AI model locally instead of depending only on public hosted models.
+Billionaires are evil.